top of page

 The only way you can avoid going to court is through different Estate Planning tools, such as trusts.
 Trusts are a very popular way to avoid having the people you leave behind go through a lengthy court process and more potential heartache.

-If you want talk more about Estate Planning or Probate, please feel free to give my office a call at (702)850-7798 or Schedule Online.
+If you want talk more about Estate Planning or Probate, please feel free to give Ocampo Wiseman Law a call at (702)850-7798 or Schedule Online.
 We offer complimentary 15 minute phone consults.

 bottom of page